misakey/backend/docs/content/endpoints/boxes.md

 _Query Parameters:_
 - `owner_org_id` (uuid) (default: hosting-org): the organization id owning the box.
+- `datatag_id` (uuid): the datatag id corresponding to the data type. `""` for boxes with no datatag.
+Empty parameter for all boxes.
 - Pagination ([more info](/concepts/pagination)) with default limit set to 10.

 ### 4.2.2. response